semmypurewal/BeginningJavaScript/outline.md

   - practice

 * loops
+  + overview
-  - while-loops as generalizations of if-statements
+  + while-loops as generalizations of if-statements
-  - for-loops
+  + for-loops
-  - examples
+  + examples
-  - practice
+  + practice

 * arrays
   - arrays as generalizations of variables